BEWARE – FALSE GREEN GLITTER CLAIMS

 As the main supplier of biodegradable glitter worldwide, we have launched our own scheme to ensure consumers know the sparkles they buy are actually environmentally friendly and genuine Bioglitter™.

-Stephen said: “Bioglitter™ is a unique product worldwide, basically it is the only naturally degradable glitter available on the market, with independent testing and verification.
+Stephen said: “Bioglitter™ is a unique product worldwide, basically it is the only naturally degradable glitter available on the market, with independent testing and certification.
 This puts us in a unique position to help tackle green washing in the glitter market.
 We’ve been working with brands who sell glitter, the likes of Eco Glitter Fun and larger brands, as well as big retailers like Primark and Monsoon, Accessorize to set up a scheme, so consumers know that glitter in the product is genuine Bioglitter™ and a true green product.

 “Most of the companies that now sell genuine ‘natural environment biodegradable’ glitter or use it in their products, display our Bioglitter™ logo either on the packaging itself or on their website.
 We also list all companies authorised to use our Bioglitter™ trade mark registered branding to prevent any ‘passing off’.
 So, if you want to be doubly sure you’re not being greenwashed, just quickly check the product packaging or even better check our web page https://www.discoverbioglitter.com/where-can-i-buy-bioglitter/.”